Open Solidworks Part Document

 {

-// COM Pointer of Soldiworks object
+// COM Pointer of SolidWorks object

 CComPtr<ISldWorks> swApp;

-// COM Pointer of Soldiworks Model Document
+// COM Pointer of SolidWorks Model Document

 CComPtr<IModelDoc2> swDoc;

-// Variable to check if function is
+// Variable to check if function is successful

 HRESULT result = NOERROR;

-// COM Style String for message to user
+// COM-style string for message to user

 CComBSTR messageToUser;